 Dr. Laura Siragusa works with two Finno-Ugric groups, Veps and Sámi in Russia, to problematize linguistic interaction and communicative activities between humans and animals living in and around traditional rural settlements.
 She analyses the linguistic nature of how people talk about, engage and negotiate with animals and spirits.
 Her focus is not representational but relational: how moments of engagement and negotiation through spoken language have the power to create and influence the forces within a specific environment.
 Siragusa therefore studies the creation or building of the environment through the focus on the linguistic interaction between humans and animals.
 She also challenges progressive approaches to domestication and appraises metaphors of domination in the relationship between humans and animals.

-The associated scholars Gro Ween and Prof. Marianne Lien have been conducting fieldwork among local salmon fishermen as well as with industrial salmon farmers in the Norwegian region of Finnmark.
+The associated scholars Gro Ween and Prof. Marianne Lien have conducted fieldwork among local salmon fishermen as well as with industrial salmon farmers in the Norwegian region of Finnmark.
 If dogs are commonly said to be one of the first domesticates, salmon are one of the most recent.
 Their status as a relatively domestic or 'alien' species that can easily break free of their aquariums has sparked controversy as environmental activists and local fishermen discuss natural vs farmed types of salmon.

 Domesticated reindeer have been a signature northern species in this region historically as today.
-Together with associated scholar Knut Røed, Prof. David Anderson is investigating the physical and biological qualities of domesticated reindeer in terms of their mitrochondrial geography and nuclear markers of coat colour.
+Together with associated scholar Knut Røed, Prof. David Anderson has investigated the physical and biological qualities of domesticated reindeer in terms of their mitrochondrial geography and nuclear markers of coat colour.
 These data are showing interesting contrasts with Northern Russian and Siberian samples suggesting new stories of the domestication of reindeer in this region.